ahmedsaab/receeve-code/README.md

 #### Deployment

-Run the following the fire the deployment:
+Run the following to deploy to AWS:

 ```bash
 $ yarn deploy